gatsbyjs/gatsby/docs/blog/2018-04-04-gatsby-contentful-starter-tutorial/index.md

 ###Getting started

-This guide assumes that you have [GatsbyJS installed](/docs/) and, optionally, a [GitHub account](https://github.com/join).
+This guide assumes that you have [Gatsby installed](/docs/) and, optionally, a [GitHub account](https://github.com/join).
 You will also need a free Contentful account - [creating one](https://www.contentful.com/sign-up/) only takes a moment.

 Start by using this with the Gatsby CLI: